neuropatterndev/hwp-structure-extractor/README.md

 - Creating structured JSON from Korean administrative, research, or report-style documents
 - Connecting HWP parsing functionality to Claude Code or Claude Desktop through MCP

+## What this parser is not

+This project is **not** a full HWP layout renderer.

+It does not aim to reproduce exact visual page layout, typography, pagination, line wrapping, or complete rendering fidelity.
+For exact visual rendering, a dedicated HWP rendering engine is required.

+The built-in web UI is a verification interface for extracted structure, not a full replacement for Hancom Office or a browser-based HWP viewer.

 ## Extraction strategy

 The parser uses a layered extraction strategy.